-Configuring Cert Manager Issuer and External DNS#
+Configuring Cert Manager Certificate and External DNS#

 Step 1: Setup DNS creds in Vault#